Cottage Cheese Pasta Sauce

 Make Pasta Sauce with Cottage Cheese

-Did you know you can cottage cheese pasta sauce that’s creamy and delicious without any signs of using cottage cheese?
+Did you know you can make a cottage cheese pasta sauce that’s creamy and delicious without any signs of using cottage cheese?
 It just takes a blender to blend the cottage cheese with the other sauce ingredients and the result is a silky sauce that’s so easy and so good!

 And the best part is that even though pasta sauces aren’t usually a go-to for protein, each serving of this cottage cheese tomato pasta has about 17 grams of protein!
 If you like this one, make sure to try my Cottage Cheese Alfredo Pasta as well!